 Notes was always more than just a coffee shop, mixing coffee by day with wine and small plates of an evening, in surroundings that spoke of elegance.
 For a while, there was Trafalgar Square, Covent Garden and various coffee barrows.
 Then, two years ago, along came a roastery and now, within the space of a year, four new stores, with a heavily over-subscribed foray into crowd-funding to fund further expansion (albeit at the expense of Covent Garden and all but one barrow).

-King’s Cross/St Pancras, just north of King’s Cross, between Noble Espresso (now Craft Coffee) and Caravan, is the only new Notes that I’ve visited, but if it’s indicative of the others, London’s in for a treat.
+King’s Cross/St Pancras, just north of King’s Cross, between Noble Espresso (now Craft Coffee) and Caravan, is the first of the new Notes that I’ve visited (I’ve since between to both the Canary Wharf and Crossrail Place locations).
 Smaller (and hence more intimate) than the original Notes, you can sit downstairs, opposite the counter, or upstairs in the cosy mezzanine.
 Alternatively, try the great selection of outdoor seating on the secluded Pancras Square.

 With coffee roasted at the nearby Notes Roastery, there’s a single-origin (which changes every couple of months) and decaf on espresso.
 Another single-origin is on filter, available either as a V60 or bulk-brew.
 This changes every few days, Notes rotating through its selection of single-origins as each bag runs out.